oversizedhat/oscarberg.com/content/blog/github-copilot.md

 > #### :thumbsup: Inspiration and "snippets"
 > Quite often the Copilot suggestions are not 100% accurate or satisfactory, but even then they can be useful.
 Maybe the suggestion provided a valid regex that could be used so less thinking about that, but **exactly** how it was used needed to be altered.
 Or maybe the suggested solution made me reflect on the solution altogheter, and more quickly made me realize that the approach I started was bad to begin with.

-## Where Github Copilot does't shine
+## Where Github Copilot does'nt shine
 I think my overall concern with Copilot is that it's suddenly easier to quickly create a lot of code mass.
 It feels interesting to refect on the longer term consequences of this.
 A bunch of junior developers with Copilot could do a lot of damage without solid routines when introducing new code to a larger framework.
 Tech debt is a very effective productivity killer...

 > #### :thumbsdown: Poor at solving even just slightly larger programming problems on it's own